ntlind/nextjs-minimalist-websume/README.md

 ## TODOs

-- Finalize the missing accordian section and Footer
+- Finalize the missing accordion section and Footer
 - Refactor components into their own .js scripts
 - Benchmark performance